 We eventually found a niche area in the depths of North China that specialised in blankets and ticked all of our boxes.
 Part of our methodology is to, trial, test, and vet our sources fully and if they match our seal of approval then we can proudly confirm with the client that we can meet their requests.

 As part of Bespoke Textiles’ rigorous vetting of factories, our founder, Katie Young Gerald, was thrilled to find they were packing Fortnum & Mason blankets.
 This reassured us that our clients (now including The Ivy Collection) would be proud to have their blankets made by the same ethical, high end sources.

 As Katie has 25 years experience working with China’s manufacturing and clothing industry, she was keen to develop a relationship with this factory.

 Some preliminary research and enquiries showed that this was a company we could work with and create high-end quality blankets for Bill’s Restaurants.
 This particular factory also supplies 80% of the Australian blanket market and almost all the army blankets for most of the world.

 We’d like to show you the steps we discovered when visiting the factory in January.
 Seeing them making the blankets from ‘Fibre to finishing’ was fascinating.
 Bespoke Textiles think you may find it fascinating too!

-After a very informative trip to China to see this factory’s blanket making process we were off!
-We were able to develop a bespoke collection of blankets for Bill’s Restaurants which was followed by a highly successful launch and even another commission to produce another line of bespoke blankets for our client’s sister brand, The Ivy Collection.
+After a very informative trip to China to see this factory’s blanket making process, we were off!
+We were able to develop a bespoke collection of blankets for Bill’s Restaurants which was followed by a highly successful launch and even a further commission to produce another line of bespoke blankets for our client’s sister brand, The Ivy Collection.

-If you would like to know more about how Bespoke Textiles can cut out the middle man, streamline your sourcing issues and help you produce a bespoke collection of uniforms or other textile products please get in touch by emailing: email@example.com
+If you would like to know more about how Bespoke Textiles can cut out the middle man, streamline your sourcing issues and help you produce a bespoke collection of uniforms or other textile products please get in touch with us at firstname.lastname@example.org